tiagolr/mididash/README.md

 </div>

-Mididash is an open source MIDI routing software with a node-based dashboard.
+Mididash is an open source MIDI routing software with a node-based dashboard and Lua scripting.
 A modern take on programs like [MIDI-OX](http://www.midiox.com).

 <div style="text-align: center">
   <img src="./src-assets/ss.png" style="max-width: 800px">